 1.1 Purpose, Scope, and Objectives

 The purpose of Veni is intended to simplify the check-in process for veterans at Veteran Administration (VA) facilities.
 In order to accomplish this, the development team will analyze the requirements for, design, implement, and maintain the Veni system software.
-In the VA Hospital, veterans and their families spend hours waiting in line to check in for their appointments before heading to the correct office to wait even longer to actually see the doctor.
-If they make a mistake, then their entire day was just wasted and they will have to repeat the process another time.
-The Veni system is intended to help address the problems in the current set up in order to make veteran lives easier.

 All activities directly related to the purpose are considered to be in scope.
-All activities not directly related to the purpose are considered to be out of scope.
-For example, issues concerning further delay in check-in procedure at VA hospital are not within the scope of this project.
+This includes checking in for an appointment, getting directions to the VA facility, and providing appointment reminders.

 The objectives of the project are as follows: